 Appealing Migrant Penalties

 We understand the difficulties facing transport companies operating vehicles into the UK via Northern France, Calais and Coquelles.
-Securing vehicles and trailers against stowaways can be very difficult.
+Every week there are hundreds of attempts by illegal migrants to gain unauthorised access to vehicles en route to the UK.
+Keeping your vehicle and trailer secure against stowaways can be a challenge.

 If the UK Border Force or Customs discovers migrants in one of your vehicles, you may face a heavy fine.
 Our transport lawyers can help.

 Under UK law, road transport operators and drivers are both responsible for securing their vehicles against migrants.